Saša Zdjelar

 Saša Zdjelar (Саша Здјелар; born 20 March 1995) is a Serbian professional footballer.
-His primary position is defensive midfielder and he also plays centre-back.
+His primary position is defensive midfielder and he also plays as centre-back.

 Club career

 Zdjelar made his senior debut for OFK Beograd in a 3–0 home league win over Novi Pazar on 3 December 2011, aged 16.
 He was later sold to Greek champions Olympiacos in 2013, but remained at his parent club for the next two years.
 In total, Zdjelar recorded 67 competitive appearances with the Romantičari.

 In the summer of 2015, Zdjelar eventually moved to Greece and joined Olympiacos.
 He made his debut for the club on 28 October 2015, playing the full 90 minutes in a 2–2 Greek Cup draw versus Platanias.
 On 13 January 2016, Zdjelar scored his first ever senior goal for Olympiacos in a 6–0 Greek Cup win over Chania.

 On 13 January 2017, Zdjelar was loaned to Spanish Segunda División side RCD Mallorca until the end of the season.

 On 29 January 2018, he was loaned to Partizan until the end of the 2017–18 season, after being put on Olympiacos' out-of-favour list.
 At the end of the 2017–18 season, Partizan announced the signing of the player for an estimated fee at the range of €500,000 On 23 May 2018, Zdjelar scored the winner against Mladost Lučani, in the Serbian Cup final.

 In 2018–19 season, Zdjelar won his second Serbian Cup trophy and collected 45 appearances for Partizan, across three competitions.

 After an assist by Umar Sadiq, Zdjelar scored a goal from 20 meters away in a 4–0 win over Vojvodina in the Derby of Serbia.
 In 2019–20 season, interrupted due to global pandemic of COVID-19, Zdjelar was again the most capped Partizan player, amassing 42 appearances (and skipping only 3 games) across all competitions.

 In July 2020, he wore Partizan's captain armband for the first time.

 On 28 July 2022, Zdjelar signed a contract with Russian Premier League club CSKA Moscow for three years with an option to extend.

 On 21 February 2025, Zdjelar signed with Russian champions Zenit St. Petersburg until the end of the 2025–26 season.
 On 29 August 2025, he left Zenit by mutual consent.